AdobeDocs/campaign-web.en/help/v8/content/create-email-templates.md

 ---
 # Work with content templates {#content-templates}

-For an accelerated and improved design process, you can create standalone email templates to easily reuse custom content across [!DNL Adobe Campaign].
+For an accelerated and improved design process, you can create standalone templates to easily reuse custom content across [!DNL Adobe Campaign].

 This functionality enables content-oriented users to work on templates outside campaigns or journeys.
 Marketing users can then reuse and adapt these standalone content templates inside their own journeys or campaigns.